Adityabandaru18/Text-to-speech-converter/README.md

 - Convert text to speech using browser-based Text-to-Speech (TTS) capabilities.
 - User-friendly interface with a text input area and control buttons.
+- Select from a variety of available voices to customize your output tone.